Learn what hearty foods to use for winter chicken feed that will help your backyard flock get through the biting cold of frigid weather.

 As they say, winter is coming.
 And you know what that means… it’s time to start preparing your flock for the cold blustery weather.

 We get asked frequently how to care for chickens in the winter, and while our most recent post on the matter covers quite a bit about preparing your flock for winter, we wanted to dive a little deeper into the topic of feeding.
-Specifically, we wanted to cover some hearty winter foods for chickens, to help your flock get through the biting cold.
+Specifically, we wanted to cover some hearty winter foods for chickens, to help your flock get through the winter months.

-While feeding these foods is entirely optional, we’ve found them to help the flock to put on a little insulating fat (not too much, you don’t want obese chickens!) and give the birds something to do while they’re cooped up all winter.
+Feeding these foods is entirely optional because a balanced chicken feed will meet all of their nutritional needs.
+These winter foods will help the flock to put on a little insulating fat (not too much, you don’t want obese chickens!) and give the birds something to do while they’re cooped up all winter.

 Cracked Corn is a chicken favorite, toss it out for your flock and they’ll go absolutely nuts for it!
 This treat is a great way to add a little fat to your chickens before winter hits, and tossing on the ground in the coop or the run is a fun treasure hunt for your birds on dreary days.

 The flock block is full of seeds, grains, and fat, and the chickens pick at it daily until every bit is gone.
-One flock block tends to last our chickens 1-2 months, depending on how many other treats they’re getting at the time.
-The flock block is a great way to keep the chickens occupied all day long when they’re stuck in the coop during inclement weather.
+One flock block tends to last our chickens one to two months, depending on how many other treats they’re getting at the time.
+The flock block is a great way to keep the chickens occupied all day long when they’re stuck in the coop during cold weather.